Aylin Sertkaya

 Vice President

 Economic analysis has been my field ever since my early 20s, when I first discovered its complexities, potential, and power.
-At ERG, I’ve had the good fortune to work with great colleagues and clients to research issues and develop solutions for a wide variety of highly consequential public health questions.
-It has been a consistent joy to do work that is not only impactful but also a path of continuous learning and deepening.
+Over the years, I’ve had the privilege to complement that foundation with expertise in survey science and diverse data collection methodologies—tools that have greatly enriched the scope and rigor of my work.
+At ERG, I’ve had the good fortune to work with great colleagues and clients to research issues and develop solutions for a wide variety of highly consequential environmental and public health questions.
+Whether designing a nationally representative survey, analyzing real-world data, or integrating administrative datasets, it has been a consistent joy to do work that is not only impactful but also a path of continuous learning and deepening.

 Aylin received a Recognition Award from the Food and Drug Administration for her work on effective quality systems and risk management approaches as part of FDA’s cGMPs (current Good Manufacturing Practices) in the 21st Century initiative.
 She has held several leadership positions in the Society for Risk Analysis, including president of SRA’s New England chapter, chair of its Economics and Benefit Analysis Specialty Group, and chair of numerous sessions at SRA meetings.
 She received the SRA Recognition Award for the workshop on expert elicitation methods that she has co-organized for SRA annual meetings since 2008.
 She has also served on the National Academies of Sciences, Engineering, and Medicine (NASEM) Committee tasked with examining the long-term health and economic effects of antimicrobial resistance in the United States and contributing to the 2021 NASEM book, Combating Antimicrobial Resistance and Protecting the Miracle of Modern Medicine.
 Aylin holds a Ph.D. in economics and a B.A. in physics and economics, with a minor in mathematics.